(END of the COLD WAR and the SOVIET UNION -- continued)

 END of the COLD WAR and the SOVIET UNION (9 of 9)

-The method of remaking of Russia's economy has been described as "shock therapy," which refers to a sudden privatization of Russia 225,000 or so state-owned businesses, a sudden release of price and currency controls, withdrawal of state subsidies, and sudden trade liberalization.
+Yeltsin's reforms were to be described as similar to Poland's reforms, known as "shock therapy."
+In Russia there was a sudden privatization of 225,000 or so state-owned businesses, a sudden release of price and currency controls, withdrawal of state subsidies, and trade liberalization.
 Yeltsin had assembled a team of economists devoted to free-market economics.
-They were admirers of the U.S. economist Milton Friedman and referred to in Moscow as the "Chicago Boys."
+They were admirers of the US economist Milton Friedman and referred to in Moscow as the "Chicago Boys."

-In his book, Superpower Illusions, the U.S. ambassador to the Soviet Union, Jack Matlock, writes that shock therapy "ignored the fact that there was no legitimate capital in the country."
-He describes the result: "Communist Party officials, senior military and KGB officer, and other privileged insiders join the criminals who had been running a black market steal what they could, as fast as they could."
+In his book, Superpower Illusions, the US ambassador to the Soviet Union, Jack Matlock, writes that shock therapy "ignored the fact that there was no legitimate capital in the country" – in other words, holders of investments in wealth.
+Matlock describes the result: "Communist Party officials, senior military and KGB officer, and other privileged insiders join the criminals who had been running a black market steal what they could, as fast as they could."
 (Matlock, p.
 111)

 The Soviet Union was sailing into free enterprise without people who had a lot of experience with decision-making in a free market economy.
 Almost no Soviet employees or managers had such experience.
 Also, laws that fit a free enterprise system were not in place.
 It was to be described as like building a house with no plumbing.

-A gradual approach might have been better, what Matlock describes as "first freeing up trade and small business, with generous loans available to entrepreneurs as well as arrest and prosecution of the criminals who preyed on small businesses.
+It has been written that gradual approach might have been better.
+Matlock describes this as "first freeing up trade and small business, with generous loans available to entrepreneurs as well as arrest and prosecution of the criminals who preyed on small businesses.
 Heavy industry, rail and air transport, and communications could have remained temporarily under state ownership, as corporations required to compete with state-owned corporations."
 (Matlock, p.
 111)

 Like the Polish supporters of Solidarity, 67 percent of Russians told pollsters in 1992 they believed workers' cooperatives were the most equitable way to privatize the assets of the Communist state, and 79 percent said they considered maintaining full employment to be a core function of government.
 (Klein, p.
 224)